patricklam/plam.new-webpage/content/post/20250625-trip-report-estonia.md

 # Birds and Old Tallinn, May 3

-Estonia's marketing, like New Zealand's, involves a lot of nature.
+Estonia's marketing, like New Zealand's, also involves a lot of nature.
 I didn't really have capacity to plan logistics for a hike, even though some surprisingly long hikes are possible in this small country.
 I did have capacity to go on a [half-day bird tour with Marko](https://www.capture-estonia.ee/bird-wathing-tour-tallinn-area/), where we saw